Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 The aftermath of an automobile accident can have a long-lasting effect on your health and mobility.
-At the University Pain Medicine Center, with offices in Englewood Cliffs, Monroe Township, Somerset, Freehold, and Clark, New Jersey, the pain management team offers comprehensive care for whiplash, herniated discs, and other common automobile injuries.
+At University Pain Medicine Center, with offices throughout New Jersey, the pain management team offers comprehensive care for whiplash, herniated discs, and other common automobile injuries.
 Staff also provides resources to help you through the legal matters of an auto accident.
 If you’re suffering from an automobile injury, book an appointment online or call the University Pain Medicine Center office nearest you today to find pain relief.

 Automobile accidents can cause a variety of painful injuries.
 It’s common to have minor injuries, like cuts or scrapes to your arms or face, after an auto accident.
 You may also sustain an injury that results in chronic pain and limited mobility.

 Whiplash is a common auto-related injury that involves the tendons, ligaments, and muscles in your neck, or cervical spine.
 The injury occurs when your neck moves back and forth so suddenly that it strains the soft tissues supporting your neck but doesn’t break bones.

 Other common types of serious automobile-related injuries include: